ebagdasa/ebagdasa.github.io/about.md

 #### Research interests

 We work on building future intelligent assistants that are highly personalized and capable of helping users live happier and healthier life.
-Specifically, we look at recommender systems that are capable not only to rank the given items, but to anticipate the future user actions and timings of event occurences.
+Specifically, I look at recommender systems that are capable not only to rank the given items, but to anticipate the future user actions using sequential and interval data.

-In our lab we use Deep Learning, Reinforcement Learning and NLP methods to build immersive recommendation systems.
+This is my latest (10/2017) [resume]({{ site.url }}/assets/files/EvgenyBagdasaryanResume.pdf).

 ![profile]({{ site.url }}/images/zhenya.jpg){:class="img_profile"}